ArturSkrzeta/RESTful-API-with-FLASK/README.md

 <image src="images/api_schema.JPG">

 <ul>
-  <li>The representation of a realtional database to API is Python Data Model.</li>
+  <li>The representation of a relational database to API is Python Data Model.</li>
   <li>The representation of Python Data Model to client App is a defined within API Resource of a specific Model.</li>
   <li>Resource is an external representation of internal Model.</li>
   <li>Client App can interact with Resource with HTTP requests.</li>